ipeternella/strukts/README.md

 Strukts depends on the following third-party libraries:

-- `GoogleTest` library for tests
+- [safemalloc](https://github.com/Theldus/safemalloc) for memory safety (warnings about memory leaks, etc.)
-- `GoogleMock` library for tests
+- [googletest](https://github.com/google/googletest) library for running tests

-Don't worry: this repo's CMake file downloads, compiles and links these dependencies automatically when building the lib tests.
+Don't worry: this repo's CMake file downloads, compiles and links these dependencies automatically when building the lib and its tests.

 ## Compiling Strukts